How outdoor play-based learning grows children’s skills and resilience

 Exploring the creek

-Our beautiful bush site, located in the lands of the Turrbal and Jagera People, includes the tranquil Kedron Brook.
+Our main bush site is located in the lands of the Turrbal and Yuggera People, includes the tranquil Kedron Brook.

 Kedron Brook is a diverse natural waterway that flows through the northern suburbs and supports a wide range of native flora and fauna.

-At Bush Knowing Forest School, we observe and learn from the creek as the seasons and weather change.
-We weigh up every child’s need to be challenged and take risks throughout their learning journey and have developed a considered educational approach to our sessions ensuring every child’s interaction and connection with the creek continues in a safe, and balanced way.
-When it is safe to play in the creek, we always wear gumboots or closed-toed shoes.
-We don’t explore deeper that the height of our boots and parents must always be within arm’s reach of their child.
+At Bush Knowing Forest School, we observe and learn from the land and waterways as the seasons and weather change.
+We weigh up every child’s need to be challenged and take risks throughout their learning journey and have developed a considered approach to our sessions ensuring every child’s interaction and connection continues in a safe, and balanced way.

 Got a question?